xzhseh/stlc-in-a-week/heapy-imp/README.md

 the map is just a one-to-one mapping from **address** to **value**, and both are just `Int`.

+do note that to achieve the explicit memory management, every reference/pointer needs to be allocated (i.e., see `ImpStmt.Alloc`) before actually using (e.g., ref/deref/update) it.

 to see the detailed definition, check `ImpExp.scala`.